 Requirements for project qualification and RFA

-PCB technology that is not qualified in conformance with requirement 5.1a shall be subject to project qualification for each batch using an RFA in conformance with requirement 5.4.2d from ECSS-Q-ST-70.
+PCB technology that is not qualified in conformance with requirement 5.1a shall be subject to project qualification for each batch using an RFA in conformance with clause 5.4.2 from ECSS-Q-ST-70.

 Project qualification shall provide approval of a PCB technology for the batch used on that project only.